top of page

 Are Data Contracts the Next Big Data Mistake?

-The data industry is buzzing about data contracts, especially in the context of data mesh and the creation of data products.
+The data industry is full of conversation around data contracts, especially in the context of data mesh and the creation of data products.
 Advocates claim that they are essential for improving data quality, governance, and reliability.
-But is this true?
+But is this actually the case?

 If you've been in tech long enough, you might recognize a familiar pattern.
-Data contracts sound a lot like interface contracts from the past—rigid agreements that aimed to standardize interactions between software components.
-These were supposed to improve consistency but often ended up stifling progress and increasing complexity.
+Data contracts sound a lot like interface contracts from the past, rigid agreements that aimed to standardize interactions between software components.
+These were supposed to improve consistency but often ended up stifling progress and adding complexity.

 So, will data contracts revolutionize data management, or are we repeating old mistakes?